-(i) Membership of global networks
+i.
+Membership of global networks

-All large-sized and mid-tier audit firms as well as some small and medium-sized audit firms, partnerships, and solo practitioners that need to audit the overseas operations of audited companies belong to global networks, and are moving forward with the establishment of structures for group audit (Figures III-1-15 and III-1-16.
-Note, however, that not all small and medium-sized audit firms, partnerships, and solo practitioners that are expected to conduct group audits belong to global networks (for details, see "a.
-Group Audits, (iii) Audit Procedures for Material Components" (page 77).
+All large-sized and mid-tier audit firms as well as some small and medium-sized audit firms, partnerships, and solo practitioners that need to audit the overseas operations of audited companies, belong to global networks, and are moving forward with the establishment of structures for group audit (Figures III-1-17 and III-1-18).
+However, not all small and medium-sized audit firms, partnerships, and solo practitioners that are expected to conduct group audits belong to global networks (for details, see "7.
+Responses to Overseas Expansion of

+Companies").